Code-Institute-Submissions/user-centric-frontend-2/README.md

     - The stunning hero image immediately shows what the website is about.
 There is a different but similar hero-image that appears on small devices that is well suited for the size.

-    - By scrolling down, the user will learn more about the club when reading the nicely structured and clear text in the about section, and then continuing to the video and gallery.
+    - By scrolling down a little, the user will learn more about the club when reading the nicely structured and clear text in the about section.
+Continuing scrolling down, the user sees the video and gallery that are helping to show the traning the club provides clearer.
+    On medium devices, the image is removed in the about section.
+On smaller devices, purple borders left and right appears, to make the reading more easy and enjoyable.

 2.	**As a First Time Visitor, I want the navigation on the site to be easy to use so I can find the content I am looking for.**